-In a 5 to 4 decision in National Institute of Family and Life Advocates v.
-Becerra on Tuesday June 26, the U.S. Supreme Court has yet again sided with reactionary religious forces.
+In a 5 to 4 decision in National Institute of Family and Life Advocates [NIFLA] v.
+Becerra on Tuesday, June 26, the U.S. Supreme Court has yet again sided with reactionary religious forces.

-In 2015, California passed the Reproductive FACT (Freedom, Accountability, Comprehensive Care and Transparency) act.
+In 2015, California passed the Reproductive FACT (Freedom, Accountability, Comprehensive Care and Transparency) act, to protect women from the lies of anti-abortion centers.
 The act makes sense.
-The fake anti-abortion crisis pregnancy centers engage in deceptive and dishonest manipulation in order to undermine our reproductive rights.
+The anti-abortion crisis pregnancy centers engage in deceptive and dishonest manipulation in order to undermine our reproductive rights.
 They are not true medical centers and even those with certification provide limited medical care.
 The state provides free and low-cost abortion, contraception and prenatal care to low-income women through Medicaid.
 For those centers with certification, they were required to post information on the state programs.
 For those without certification, they were required to post that they weren’t certified.
 Shouldn’t women have access to that knowledge?

 According the Supreme Court, the state requirement infringes on the “deeply held religious beliefs” of those running the CPCs.
 The law didn’t stop them from lying to pregnant women.
 It didn’t require that they even go through a certification process.
 It didn’t infringe on the centers’ right to speak, exist or act against the interests of women everywhere.
 Yet it somehow infringed on their free speech rights that they state they were not certified or post information about state programs if they were certified.